dexrob/BioTac_slide_20_50/README.md

 # BioTac_slide_20_50
 This repository contains tactile data and material description for texture classification, supplementary to the paper "Supervised  Autoencoder  Joint  Learning  on  Heterogeneous  TactileSensory  Data:  Improving  Material  Classification  Performance", R. Gao et al.

-We have included both the raw data and the processed data here.
+We have included both the raw data and the compiled data here.
 The raw data includes a comprehensive range of modalities, provided by both tactile sensors and the robot arm.
-The processed data includes purely the sensor data that are used in the abovementioned paper and have already been splitted in to train/validation/test sets.
+The compiled data includes purely the sensor data that are used in the abovementioned paper and have already been splitted in to train/validation/test sets.

 ## Dataset description
 This dataset concerns with 20 classes named with `mat + x`, where `x` is an index number.
 A snapshot of each corresponding material is shown below and the detailed description for each material can be found in `material_properties` text file by the name index or two-letter code.